 Today, the advent of the internet has given candidates a useful platform to design and organise their portfolio — like online resumes — with a kind of flexibility like never before.

 Why is a digital portfolio important?

-Digital portfolios provide recruiters with easy accessibility to candidates’ works during the screening process before and after the interview.
+Digital portfolios provide recruiters with easy accessibility to candidates’ work during the screening process before and after the interview.
 A click on a link within a resume directs the recruiter to a webpage with the samples.

 The interview stage itself can also be made more productive with digital portfolios, especially in today’s era of virtuality.
 Imagine jumping on a video interview with all your hard copy samples ready, only to realise that you cannot show your interviewer your work at all.

-An online portfolio allows hirers to instantly view samples on their end during the video interview.
+An online portfolio allows hirers to view samples instantly on their end during the video interview.
 Even better, you get to share your screen via the telecommuting software and present your portfolio to the hirer as you speak about your work experience.

 How do I create an online portfolio?

 Creating an online portfolio is easy and, for the most part, free.
 Here is a quick guide!